solmazkh114/LibraryManagementSystem/README.md

 The User class represents all types of users in the system, including students and faculty members.
 Each user has a name, ID, and a list of borrowed books.

 ### 4. `ConnectToDatabase`
 This class is responsible for establishing the connection to the SQL Server database.
 It retrieves database credentials from the `config.properties` file and connects to the database using the JDBC driver.
+So, you need to create a `config.properties` file and save your SQL Server username and password in this format:

+ - db.user= Your_User_Name
+ - db.password= Your_Password

 ### 5. `DataFetcher`
 This class handles all the `SELECT` queries in the system.
 It retrieves data from the database, such as user information, book details, and borrowing records.